On the Effect of Bias Estimation on Coverage Accuracy in Nonparametric Inference

 For $\ius$, two cases emerge: (a) enough derivatives exist to allow characterization of the MSE-optimal bandwidth ($\k \leq S$); and (b) no such smoothness is available ($\k > S$), in which case the leading term of \Eqref{eqn:bias density} is exactly zero and the bias depends on the unknown H\"older constant.
 These two cases lead to the following results. \begin{corollary} \onehalfspacing Let Assumptions \ref{dgp density}, \ref{kernel density}, and Cram\'er's condition hold and $n \h/ \log(n\h) \to \infty$. \begin{enumerate}

 \item If $\k \leq S$ and $\sqrt{n \h} \h^\k \to 0$,

 \item If $\k > S$ and $\sqrt{n \h} \h^{S + \varsigma} \to 0$,

 \end{enumerate} \end{corollary} The first result is most directly comparable to \citet[\S 3.4]{Hall1992_AoS_density}, and many other past papers, which typically take as a starting point that the MSE-optimal bandwidth can be characterized.
-This shows that $\tus$ must be undersmoothed, in the sense the MSE-optimal bandwidth is ``too large'' to be valid: $\h^*_\MSE \propto n^{-1/(1 + 2 \k)}$ is not allowed.
-In fact, $\ius(\h^*_\MSE)$ asymptotically undercovers because $\tus(\h^*_\MSE) \to_d \N(1,1)$; for example if $\alpha = 0.05$, $\P[f\in\ius(\h^*_\MSE)] \approx 0.83$.
+This shows that $\tus$ must be undersmoothed, in the sense that the MSE-optimal bandwidth is ``too large'' for valid inference.
+In fact, we know that $\ius(\h^*_\MSE)$ will asymptotically \emph{under}cover because $\tus(\h^*_\MSE) \to_d \N((2\k)^{-1/2},1)$ (see the supplement).
 Instead, the optimal $\h$ for coverage error, which can be characterized and estimated, is equivalent in rates to balancing variance against bias, not squared bias as in MSE.
 Part (b) shows that a faster rate of coverage error decay can be obtained by taking a sufficiently high order kernel, relative to the level of smoothness $S$, at the expense of feasible bandwidth selection.